 By tackling these barriers and embracing these opportunities, we can create a more equitable and sustainable agricultural sector that uplifts women and promotes their economic independence, enabling them to contribute to the broader economy.

+5.What are your plans for Eva’s Coffee?
+How do you envision further supporting women in agriculture and continuing to create a positive impact through your work?
 At Eva’s Coffee, we’re proud to be a local roaster and distributor, sourcing directly from women groups in coffee cooperatives and providing roasted coffee for the local market.
 Looking ahead, I envision Eva’s Coffee becoming a hub for coffee tourism through the creation of an Eco-Lodge.
 This lodge will offer tourists a unique ‘farm to cup’ experience, showcasing the journey of coffee while promoting our high-quality products.

 Beyond tourism, the Eco-Lodge will also serve as a training center for farmers, with a special focus on empowering women and youth through good agricultural practices (GAP).
 This initiative aims to strengthen their expertise and create opportunities for economic growth.
 The Eco-Lodge is more than a business expansion—it’s a vision to institutionalize our impact, ensuring that Eva’s Coffee outlives its founder by building platforms to nurture the next generation of agricultural development champions.